1. Its founder became a detective by accident.

 8. They played a role in 1892’s infamous Homestead Mill Strike.

 Along with their exploits in the Wild West, the Pinkertons also had a more sinister reputation as the paramilitary wing of big business.
 Industrialists used them to spy on unions or act as guards and strikebreakers, and detectives clashed with workers on several occasions.
 During an 1892 strike by the Amalgamated Association of Iron and Steel Workers, the Carnegie Steel Company paid some 300 Pinkertons to act as security at its mill in Homestead, Pennsylvania.
 After arriving at the plant on river barges, the agents squared off with thousands of striking workers in an all-day battle waged with guns, bricks and even dynamite.
 By the time the outnumbered Pinkertons finally surrendered, at least a dozen people were dead and several more wounded.
 The fallout from the melee crippled the steel union, but many also branded the Pinkertons as “hired thugs,” leading several states to pass laws banning the use of outside guards in labor disputes.

 9. The Pinkertons were once larger than the U.S. Army.

 After Allan Pinkerton died in 1884, control of his agency fell to his two sons, Robert and William.
 The company continued to grow under their watch, and by the 1890s, it boasted 2,000 detectives and 30,000 reserves—more men than the standing army of the United States.
 Fearful that the agency could be hired as a private mercenary army, the state of Ohio later outlawed the Pinkertons altogether.

-By the early 20th century, the Pinkertons’ crime fighting duties had largely been absorbed by local police forces and agencies like the FBI.
-The company lived on as private security firm and guard service, however, and still operates today under the shortened name “Pinkerton.”
+By the early 20th century, the Pinkertons’ crime-fighting duties had largely been absorbed by local police forces and agencies like the FBI.
+The company lived on as a private security firm and guard service, however, and still operates today under the shortened name “Pinkerton.”